turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

 Let's write the test and see if it works as expected.
 We will mint 3 new NFTs and add all of them to the market then expect to see 3 listed NFTs.
+Open our `main.unit.spec.ts` file and add the following code at the end of the file.

 ```typescript
 describe('get_market', () => {